How to Sterilize Mason Jars Like a Pro

 Do Mason jars need to be sterilized for canning?

-You will need to sterilize Mason jars if your canning recipe calls for a processing time of less than 10 minutes.
-Longer processing times will reliably kill bacteria.
+Only if your recipe’s processing time is less than 10 minutes.
+Longer processing times reliably kill bacteria.

-What is the simplest way to sterilize Mason jars?
+What’s the simplest way to sterilize Mason jars?

-The easiest and safest way to sterilize Mason jars is to boil them in a large pot or canner.
+The easiest and safest way is to boil them in a large pot or canner.

 Can you sterilize Mason jars without boiling?